 Marriage certificates provide useful information about the bride’s and groom’s fathers, but alas this could be misleading, hence it’s always worth looking under the suspected mother’s surname if an initial birth search fails.

-If, like Mary Berry’s ancestor’s children, your forebear was born illegitimately and no father’s name is given on the birth or baptism certificate, then the chances of discovering the father’s true identity are slim.
+If, like Mary Berry’s ancestor’s children, your forebear was born illegitimately and no father’s name is given on the birth or baptism record, then the chances of discovering the father’s true identity are slim.
 The mother could name an illegitimate child after their real father, perhaps bestowing his surname as a middle name.

 If she applied to the local authorities for financial assistance then they could have investigated his identity, which may be revealed in bastardy bonds and examinations at local archives.